jonasmwansa/to-do-web-app/README.md

 ### Setup
 - Run git clone(https://github.com/jomlink/to-do-web-app.git)
-- Create database with whatever tool available  as well as the table for storing users credentials
+- Create database with whatever tool available  as well as the table for storing users credentials, or get an extract of the file included in resources folder and import the tables, >> make sure you have created the database named todo then import the table into it,

 ### Run tests
 - opened via live server to test the markup, the styles,  Javascript as well php and mysql's ability to provide signing in and signing up.